 |Duty Cycle||One cycle per drive; up to three drives of mixed interface and format can be processed simultaneously with continuous duty|

 |Dimensions||8.5” (216 mm) by 12” (305 mm) by 13” (330 mm)|

 |Power||120V or 240V|

 Powered by EDT (Ensconce Data Technology) Secure Erase, the S3CUR-ErasR© sanitizes data beyond forensic recovery ensuring your information remains secure, which meets NSA and DoD standards for emergency destruction

-EDT Secure Erase is performed by executing the firmware level command contained in HDDs and most SSD, ATA/IDE/EIDE/Ultra ATA, SATA and PATA drives.
+EDT Secure Erase is performed by executing the firmware level command contained in SSD, ATA/IDE/EIDE/Ultra ATA, SATA and PATA drives and HDDs.
 In the event Secure Erase is not available for a particular drive, the S3CUR-ErasR© will default to using a triple-executed overwrite algorithm.
 In addition, Secure Erase operates in the protected execution environment of the device, which is never connected to the Internet.